3UR/Simpsons-Hit-Run/README.md

 # The Simpsons: Hit & Run

-This repository contains the source code for _The Simpsons: Hit & Run_ with quite a few enhancements done to it, Such as C++ 20 & x64 Builds, VCPkg for easier third-party library management, UWP Builds & more.
+This repository contains the source code for _The Simpsons: Hit & Run_ with quite a few enhancements done to it, Such as C++ 20 & x64 Builds, Vcpkg for easier third-party library management, UWP Builds & more.

 ## Disclaimer